Horborrey History, Family Crest & Coats of Arms

 Early History of the Horborrey family

 This web page shows only a small excerpt of our Horborrey research.
-Another 81 words (6 lines of text) covering the years 1273, 1335 and 1379 are included under the topic Early Horborrey History in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) covering the years 1086, 1273, 1634, 1707, 1773, 1707, 1726, 1729, 1730, 1733 and 1733 are included under the topic Early Horborrey History in all our PDF Extended History products and printed products wherever possible.